 Another key step is to find an opening act.
 Finding a local act that you think will be a good fit for your music is a good idea.
 This can be a great way to get your name out there and make sure that you’re able to get your music heard.
 It’s also a good way to meet other bands and musicians who might be interested in working with you in the future.

 After you’ve booked your tour and found an opening act, it’s time to finalize the setlist.
 This is where you’ll want to ensure that you have a good mix of songs.
 Ideally, sprinkle in a few of your own songs, as well as some covers.
 Having a good setlist will ensure that your audience can enjoy your music and that you can keep them entertained throughout the entire show.

 Getting a tour manager and planning out a music tour can be a daunting task, but it is definitely doable with some careful planning and organization.
 With a tour manager, you can focus on the music and performing while they take care of the logistics.

 Looking for a concert touring company?
-AMW® is a full-service marketing agency specializing in music promotion, entertainment projects, and event management.
+AMW® is a full-service marketing agency specializing in concert tour management, music promotion, entertainment projects, and event management.
 Get in touch with us today!